West Virginia Land and Home Realty

-3BR/2BA home in private waterfront community w/sunroom & furnished including linens, dishes, lawnmower & kayak.
-House is connected to the oversized garage by a breezeway.
-Efficiency above the garage w/BA & there’s a guest house on the extra lot.
+3BR/2BA home in a private waterfront community w/sunroom & connected to oversized garage by breezeway.
+Comes furnished including linens, dishes, lawnmower & kayak.
+Efficiency above garage w/BA & a guest house on the extra lot.
 Each lot has its own well & septic.
-5.04 AC. $225,000.
+5.04 AC. $199,000.
 WVHS113000

 Keenan Shanholtz, Broker